Steven Spielberg: 1993–1998: Oscar winner

-2001–2012: Experimentations with technology

-Stanley Kubrick asked Spielberg to direct A.I.
+1999–2012: Master of technology

 Spielberg returned to science fiction with A.I.
 Artificial Intelligence (2001), a loose adaptation of Brian Aldiss's short story "Supertoys Last All Summer Long" (1969).
 Stanley Kubrick had bought the rights to the story in 1979 and worked on an adaptation for years.
 He told Spielberg about the project in 1984 and suggested that he direct, believing the story was closer to Spielberg's sensibilities.
-In 1999, Kubrick died.
-Spielberg decided to direct A.I. and wrote the screenplay himself.
-Spielberg tried to be faithful to Kubrick's vision and made several allusions to his friend's work though with mixed results according to some critics.
+Following Kubrick's death in 1999, Spielberg decided to direct A.I.
+Spielberg tried to be faithful to Kubrick's vision and made allusions to his friend's work.
 The plot revolves around an android, David (Haley Joel Osment) who, like Pinocchio, dreams of being a "real boy".
 The film won five Saturn Awards and grossed $236 million worldwide.
 Jonathan Rosenbaum highly praised the film: "If A.I.
 Artificial Intelligence — a film whose split personality is apparent even in its two-part title — is as much a Kubrick movie as a Spielberg one, this is in large part because it defamiliarizes Spielberg, makes him strange.
 Yet it also defamiliarizes Kubrick, with equally ambiguous results — making his unfamiliarity familiar.
 Both filmmakers should be credited for the results—Kubrick for proposing that Spielberg direct the project and Spielberg for doing his utmost to respect Kubrick's intentions while making it a profoundly personal work."
 A. O. Scott called it "the best fairy tale–the most disturbing, complex and intellectually challenging boy's adventure story–Mr. Spielberg has made" and chose it as the best film of the year and one of the best of the decade.

-Spielberg followed A.I. with the sci-fi neo-noir Minority Report (2002), based on Philip K. Dick's short story (1956).
-The film stars Tom Cruise as commanding officer of precrime in futuristic Washington, D.C.
+Spielberg followed A.I. with Minority Report (2002), based on Philip K. Dick's 1956 short story.
+The film stars Tom Cruise as commanding officer of precrime in a futuristic Washington, D.C.
 Ebert named Minority Report the best film of 2002, praising its craftsmanship: "here is Spielberg using every trick in the book and matching them without seams, so that no matter how he's achieving his effects, the focus is always on the story and the characters ...
 Some directors place their trust in technology.
 Spielberg, who is a master of technology, trusts only story and character, and then uses everything else as a workman uses his tools."
-However, critic Todd McCarthy thought there was not enough action.
 The film earned more than $358 million worldwide.
 Also in 2002, he released Catch Me If You Can, based on the autobiography of con-artist Frank Abagnale.
 Leonardo DiCaprio played Abagnale; Christopher Walken and Hanks also starred.
 Spielberg said, "I have always loved movies about sensational rogues—they break the law, but you just have to love them for the moxie."
 The film was a critical and commercial success.
+That year, he returned to Long Beach, presenting Schindler's List to complete his Bachelor of Arts in Film and Electronic Media.